Boston College Eagles men's basketball: 2013–14 Season

-After a lackluster 8–24 season (4–14 ACC) and despite an upset victory over then–undefeated #1 Syracuse, coach Steve Donahue was fired as Boston College head coach on March 18, 2014.
+After a lackluster 8–24 season (4–14 ACC) and despite an upset victory over then–undefeated No. 1 Syracuse, coach Steve Donahue was fired as Boston College head coach on March 18, 2014.
 Jim Christian, formerly head coach of the Ohio Bobcats was hired to fill the vacancy.

 2014–2021: Jim Christian Takes Over

 2014–15 Season

 In Jim Christian's first season at the helm, the Eagles finished with a 13–19 record, 4–14 in ACC play.
 After a second round exit from the ACC tournament, star point guard Olivier Hanlan declared for the 2015 NBA draft as a junior.
 He was selected 42nd overall in the 2nd round by the Utah Jazz.

 2015–16 Season

 Jim Christian's second season as head coach saw the Eagles fall on hard times, finishing with an overall record of 7–25, and 0–18 in ACC play.
 This marked the first time a team did not win a single in-conference game in ACC basketball history, and complimented the football team's 0–8 record in ACC play.